 Resources to support increased licensed kinship placements.
 Placements with licensed kin are increasing and will continue to increase with the implementation of the Keeping Families Together Act (HB 1227) and various court cases.
-This package seeks to lay out the first phase of a strategy to accomplish these goals.
+This package lays out the first phase of a strategy to accomplish these goals.